box1273002/Entrepreneurship/Business_Plan.md

 1. **Premium Access Model**: Offering 30 days of premium features when a referred user subscribes to a premium plan
 2. **Customization Rewards**: Providing exclusive cosmetic changes ("skins") for successful referrals, regardless of premium subscription status

-Each approach presents distinct advantages: the premium access model potentially drives higher-value conversions, while the customization rewards system operates with minimal variable costs.
-We plan to conduct systematic testing of both approaches to determine optimal implementation, with the possibility of maintaining parallel systems based on performance metrics.
+We are considering two approaches: a premium access model, designed to drive higher-value conversions, and a customization rewards system, which operates with minimal variable costs.
+To inform our decision, we will conduct thorough testing of both approaches.
+Based on our results, we will determine whether to implement a single optimal system or maintain both systems in parallel.

 <!-- TOC --><a name="363-university-and-workplace-partnerships"></a>
 #### 3.6.3 University and Workplace Partnerships